 - Frequency: At least three times per week and no more than 5 times per week. - Duration: No more than 8 weeks for one set.
-One set equals up to 20 visits. - An additional 10 visits may be approved after review of progress.

-- Plan of Care: Goals are related to: - Increasing physical capacities, and - Return to work function, and - Establishing a home program allowing the worker to progress and/or maintain function after discharge. - Documentation: Besides standard documentation, the plan of care and progress report must include return to work capacities, which may include lifting, carrying, pushing, pulling, sitting, standing, and walking tolerances. - Treatment: May be provided by a single therapy discipline (PT or OT) or combination of both (PT and OT). - PT and OT visits accumulate separately and both are allowed on the same date of service. - Billing reflects active treatment.
-Examples include CPT[®] 97110, 97112, 97530, 97535, and 97537.
+One set equals up to 20 visits. - An additional 10 visits may be approved after review of progress. - Plan of Care: Goals are related to: - Increasing physical capacities, and - Return to work function, and - Establishing a home program allowing the worker to progress and/or maintain function after discharge. - Documentation: Besides standard documentation, the plan of care and progress report must include return to work capacities, which may include lifting, carrying, pushing, pulling, sitting, standing, and walking tolerances. - Treatment: May be provided by a single therapy discipline (PT or OT) or combination of both (PT and OT). - PT and OT visits accumulate separately and both are allowed on the same date of service. - Billing reflects active treatment.
+Examples include CPT® 97110, 97112, 97530, 97535, and 97537. - Billing: Work conditioning programs are reimbursed as outpatient PT and OT under the daily fee cap.